 "The Adwind platform, in its current state, significantly reduces the minimum level of professional knowledge needed to enter the field of digital crime.
 What we can say, based on our investigation of the attack on the bank in Singapore, is that the criminal behind it has nothing to do with a "professional" hacker.
 We also believe that most of Adwind's "customers" have the same level of knowledge of Computer Science up and down.
 And this is a worrying trend, said Aleksandr Gostev, Chief Security Expert of Kaspersky Lab.

-“Despite the multiple references to the different generations of this y, which have been published by various security solution providers in recent years, the platform is still active and used by criminals of all kinds.
-We conducted this investigation to bring the attention of the security community and law enforcement authorities to take the necessary actions that will lead to the complete shutdown of this platform." said Vitaly Kamluk, Director of Kaspersky Labia's Asia Pacific Research and Analysis Worldwide Group.
+"Despite multiple reports about the different generations of this tool, which have been published by various security solutions providers in recent years, the platform is still active and used by criminals of all kinds.
+We conducted this research to draw the attention of the security community and the law enforcement authorities to take the necessary steps to stop the action of this platform completely, said Vitaly Kamluk, Director of Kaspersky Labia's Asia Pacific Research and Analysis Worldwide Group.

 Kaspersky Lab has submitted its findings for the Adwind platform to the law enforcement authorities.

-For the users and organizations from this threat, Kaspersky Lab encourages enterprises to review the feasibility of using a Java platform and block it for all unauthorized sources.
+To protect users and organizations from this threat, Kaspersky Lab encourages businesses to review the feasibility of using a Java platform and block it for all unauthorized sources.

 More information on the "Malware-as-a-Service" Adwind Platform is available on the site Securelist.com.